Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Introduction

 \section{Introduction}

-A need for an efficient parallel computation of selected elements of an inverse of a large sparse precision matrix $\vect{Q}^{-1}$ often arises, when dealing with high-dimensional Bayesian spatio-temporal models obtained from stochastic partial differential equations (SPDE) \citep{lindgren2011explicit, lindgren2022spde}.
+A need for an efficient parallel computation of selected elements of an inverse of a large sparse precision matrix often arises, when dealing with high-dimensional Bayesian spatio-temporal models obtained from stochastic partial differential equations (SPDE) \citep{lindgren2011explicit, lindgren2022spde}.
 The SPDE-derived models are extremely useful for many applications, ranging from disease mapping to climate analysis.
 Coupled with the integrated nested Laplace approximation (INLA) methodology for latent Gaussian models (LGM) \citep{rue2009approximate, rue2017bayesian}, the SPDE approach delivers the needed speed for large space-time applications.
-However, the growing amount of data as well as demand for high resolution modelling introduce additional computational challenges.
+However, the growing amount of data as well as demand for high resolution modeling introduce additional computational challenges.

-In particular, one of the major obstacles to a fast Bayesian inference on large LGMs is scalability of selected inversion for the posterior precision $\vect{Q}=\vect{Q}_x+\vect{A}^\tran\vect{Q}_y\vect{A}$ of the latent field, which is while sparse, could be prohibitively large for direct matrix factorizations.
-The selected inverse is needed not only for obtaining marginal variances $\diag(\vect{Q}^{-1})$ of the posterior latent field, but also for computing derivatives of the log-determinant $\dtheta{j}\log|\vect{Q}|=\tr(\vect{Q}^{-1}\dtheta{j}\vect{Q})$.
+In particular, one of the major obstacles to a fast Bayesian inference on large LGMs is scalability of selectively inverting the posterior precision $\vect{Q}$ of the latent field.
+The selected inverse is needed for obtaining marginal variances $\diag(\vect{Q}^{-1})$ of the posterior latent field and for computing derivatives of the log-determinant with respect to certain hyperparameters via $\dtheta{j}\log|\vect{Q}|=\tr(\vect{Q}^{-1}\dtheta{j}\vect{Q})$.
 Taking into account that the derivative evaluation is a crucial component of any gradient-based learning method, it is essential that the chosen inversion method is fast and scalable.
-In this paper, we address this problem by proposing a parallel hybrid approach for selected inversion.
+While being sparse (see Section \ref{sec:2}), the precision matrix could be prohibitively large for direct matrix factorizations.
+In this paper, we address this problem by taking a distributed hybrid approach for selected inversion.